codegouvfr/react-dsfr/routing.md

 # 🔀 Integration with routing libs

-Depending of the framwork/routing library you are using, links between pages are not handled the same way.
+Depending of the framework or routing library you are using, links between pages are not handled the same way.

-Usually you'll have a `<Link />` component provided by your routing library of choice.
-You need to let `react-dsfr` knows about it so that whenever a link is needed in a DSFR component you can provide the correct props for you `<Link />` component.
+Usually, you'll have a `<Link />` component provided by your routing library of choice.
+You need to let `react-dsfr` knows about it so that whenever a link is needed in a DSFR component, you can provide the correct props for you `<Link />` component.

-When registering your Link component it's props type will propagate to the react-dsfr API.
+When registering your Link component, its props type will propagate to the react-dsfr API.

 {% tabs %}
 {% tab title="react-router" %}